Class of '07

 Class of '07 is an Australian apocalyptic survival comedy streaming television series created by Kacie Anning, and starring Emily Browning, Megan Smart, and Caitlin Stasey.
 It premiered on Prime Video on March 17, 2023.
-It received largely positive reviews which notably praised its humor, characters and cast performances (specially those of Browning, Smart and Stasey).
+It received largely positive reviews which notably praised its humor, characters and cast performances (especially those of Browning, Smart and Stasey).

 Synopsis

 An apocalyptic tidal wave hits during the 10-year reunion of an all-girls high school.
 The group has to find a way to survive on the island peak of their old high school campus, while dealing with old high school drama.